 Whether a lender, arranger, facility agent or security agent must be licensed, qualified or otherwise entitled to carry on business in Singapore depends on the type of business in which it is involved.
-Certain business activities are regulated by statute so that an entity must first be licensed under the relevant statute before it may engage in that business activity.
-Two examples are banking business, for which a license under the Banking Act (Cap.
-19) or the Monetary Authority of Singapore Act (Cap.
-186) is needed, and moneylending, for which a license under the Moneylenders Act (Cap.
-186) is needed.
+Certain business activities are regulated by statute, so an entity must first be licensed under the relevant statute before it may engage in that business activity.
+Two examples are banking business, for which a license under the Banking Act 1970 ("Banking Act") or the Monetary Authority of Singapore Act 1970 is needed, and moneylending, for which a license under the Moneylenders Act 2008 ("Moneylenders Act") is needed.
 These are briefly discussed below.

-Generally, where a lender, arranger, facility agent or security agent is not carrying on business or performing any regulated activity in Singapore (or if carried on wholly outside Singapore, and in a manner so as to not bring the activity within the regulatory ambit of the relevant Singapore legislation), the mere execution, delivery or performance of, or the enforcement of rights under, the finance documents does not require that entity to be licensed to carry on business in Singapore from a regulatory perspective.
-If, however, the lender, arranger, facility agent or security agent is carrying out a regulated activity under the finance documents, where it may be required to obtain the necessary license or approval from the regulator under one of the statutes referred to in the paragraph above, the failure to do so may result in penalties, and the finance documents may become unenforceable because of illegality.
+Generally, where a lender, arranger, facility agent or security agent is not carrying on business or performing any regulated activity in Singapore (or if carried on wholly outside Singapore, and in a manner so as to not bring the activity within the regulatory ambit of the relevant Singapore legislation1), the mere execution, delivery or performance of, or the enforcement of rights under, the finance documents does not require that entity to be licensed to carry on business in Singapore from a regulatory perspective.
+If, however, the lender, arranger, facility agent or security agent is carrying out a regulated activity under the finance documents, it may be required to obtain the necessary license or approval from the regulator under one of the statutes referred to in the paragraph above, the failure to do so may result in penalties, and the finance documents may become unenforceable because of illegality.

 Bank license

 A person who wishes to carry on banking business in Singapore is required to possess a valid license granted under the Banking Act.
-“Banking business” is defined to include the business of receiving money on current or deposit account, paying and collecting checks drawn by or paid in by customers, the making of advances to customers, and includes any other business that the central bank of Singapore, the Monetary Authority of Singapore (MAS), may prescribe.
+"Banking business" is defined to include the business of receiving money on current or deposit account, paying and collecting checks drawn by or paid in by customers, the making of advances to customers. and includes any other business that the central bank of Singapore, the Monetary Authority of Singapore (MAS), may prescribe.

 The advantage of a banking license is that a licensed bank falls within the category of “excluded moneylenders” under the Moneylenders Act and is not required to hold a separate license under the Moneylenders Act in respect of its lending activity.
 A lender that is not licensed as a bank is required to hold a moneylender’s license, unless it falls under a different category of “excluded moneylenders” (discussed below).